 Being Mindful During Sex: Find-the-Smell Activity

 Many folks find that their primary sexual inhibitors come from internal stimuli (i.e. thoughts and feelings) versus external stimuli (i.e. a ringing cell phone).
 This means that their thoughts and feelings can cause their inhibition system to fire up, and pull them out of their desire.
-For these people feeling anxious, or having thoughts about what else they should be doing, or how they should look, or what they should be doing can you take you out of the moment and inhibit their arousal.
-In order to help men and women stay engaged during sex, it’s equally if not more important to take our feet off the brake pedal, than it is to slam our foot on the gas.
+For these folks feeling anxious, or having thoughts about what else they should be doing, or how they should look, or what they should be doing can you take you out of the moment and inhibit their arousal.
+In order to help folks stay engaged during sex, it’s equally if not more important to take our feet off the brake pedal, than it is to slam our foot on the gas.
 Mindfulness helps with this.

-Pick 3 items from your kitchen or bathroom that have strong smells (i.e., coffee beans, lavender oil, or a lemon are all great examples- things that won’t irritate the skin or your partner’s nose.)
+The smell-hider should pick 3 items from your kitchen or bathroom that have strong smells (i.e., coffee beans, lavender oil, or a lemon are all great examples- things that won’t irritate the skin or your partner’s nose.)

 - What does my skin smell like to you?
 What do you find comforting about it?
 Sexy?

 - What areas of your body, if any, felt uncomfortable being sniffed?
 How did you react to that discomfort?

 - What areas, if any, felt erotic when sniffed?
 How did you react to arousal?

 - At what point during this game, if at all, did your mind wander away from the sensations in your body?
 What happened immediately before your mind started to wander?
 What, if anything, helped you come back to your body?

 Giving your brain a task during physical intimacy can help decrease distracted-ness during sex - the energy and attention that’s usually spent wandering or feeling anxious can be channeled into the task at hand.
 You can create variations of this exercise using any of the five senses - hiding tastes around your body, or temperatures/textures, etc.